 If you love tasty dishes, you should absolutely try Moroccan food.
 In fact, Moroccan cuisine is certainly one of the most diverse and delicious cuisines you can try.
 You can either try to find a great nearby restaurant, but the best Traditional Moroccan food you can try will probably be in Morocco.

 Moroccan cuisine is known for offering one of the best and finest dishes in the world.
-Maybe you have heard of Moroccan Couscous, Moroccan tagines, Moroccan mint tea, or maybe Moroccan pastries?
-Well, these are the most famous traditional Moroccan dishes.
-And there is a good chance you can find them in Moroccan (or sometimes Mediterranean) restaurants in your country.
+Maybe you have heard of the Moroccan Couscous, the Moroccan tagines or the Moroccan mint tea ?
+Well, these are some of the numerous traditional Moroccan dishes.

-Whether you already had the chance to taste Moroccan dishes or know completely nothing, here I will give you a list of traditional Moroccan food you might want to try.
-These dishes are basics and are served in most Moroccan restaurants.
-And make sure you pin this article to have it handy for your next trip to Morocco 😉
+Whether you already had the chance to taste Moroccan dishes or know completely nothing, here I will give you a list of the traditional Moroccan food I highly recommend you try.
+These Moroccan dishes are basics and are served in most Moroccan restaurants, but who knows, after seeing the pictures, you might be checking flights for Morocco soon!

 Ready or maybe hungry?
 Let’s start!

 Couscous is one of the most known Moroccan dishes around the world.
 It is usually made every Friday in Moroccan homes and is traditionally eaten after Friday’s mid-day prayer.

 Traditional Moroccan Couscous is made of steamed semolina cooked for hours in a special pot and served with a delicious stew.

 Depending on regions and occasions, Couscous can be either salty or sweet.
 Salty versions include Couscous with vegetables and meat as well as Couscous with fish.
 The sweet version is often served during ceremonies and is made of caramelized onions and raisins.
 The most common recipe is the 7 vegetables Couscous, cooked traditionally with the week’s vegetables leftovers.